GSA/digitalgov.gov/content/authors/angela-smithers/_index.md

 pronoun: ""

 # Email — If you include an email address, it will be displayed on your profile page
-email: asmithers@oig.doc.gov
+email:

 # Bio — keep it under 50 words
-bio: "Angela is the IT Specialist (Webmaster) in the Office of Chief Information Officer at the Office of Inspector General."
+bio: "Angela is a “Jill of all trades.”
+She carry the title of User Experience, but in her current position Angela has done graphic design, front-end web design, user interface design, accessibility for web and digital media, and now user research.
+In this era,  Angela describes herself as a Product Designer."

 # bio_url — Where can people learn more about your work?
 Provide a full URL [e.g. 'https://www.example.gov/']
 bio_url:

 # Agency Full Name [e.g. U.S. General Services Administration]
-agency_full_name: ""
+agency_full_name: "National Museum of African American History and Culture"

 # Agency Acronym [e.g., GSA]
-agency: ""
+agency: "NMAAHC"

 # Tell us where you live and work [e.g. 'New York City' or 'Portland, OR']
 location: ""